BradUrbiz/us-currency-detection/README.md

 Using Roboflow, a platform that simplifies the entire computer vision workflow, I created a dataset consisting of over 1000 images.
 Afterwards I trained the model and made it accessible to online here: https://app.roboflow.com/clashbot-artum/dollar-classify-vq2yo/visualize/2

 Once model was complete, I utilized HTML to create a simple frontend.
 It consisted just of a page that outlined my project and allowed for file uploads.
 For the backend I used Flask to temporarily save the image and send it my own Roboflow model.
 Lastly, I pushed this all to github and deployed it with Onrender to get my finished product.

+#### How accurate is this model?
+My model has a mAP@50 of 94.0% Where mAP@50 is equal to the mean of the Average Precision metric across all classes in a model at a 50% IoU threshold.
+And has a precision of 90.7%.
+Which measures how often a model's predictions are correct.
+Lastly, it has a recall of 88.0%.
+Where recall measures what percentage of relevant labels were successfully identified.

 #### For the Youth Coders Hack 2025, how does this relate to the topic of "Social Good"?